saorisakaue/MIGWAS/README.md

 |`--tsi`, `-t`|Tissue specificity index threshold for partitioning miRNA's enrichment signal.
 Details will be in our article.|No|0.7|

 ## Output
-The example output is as follows;
+The example enritchment resut output is as follows;
 ```bash
 $ head miRA_RA_migwas_result.txt
 #tissue	P_value	Fold_change